 **** – Four Stars – Just a small notch below the above radios these are still good enough that in many listening locations your AM reception will be limited by your local noise, not the radio.

-The Eton Field 550 has been upgraded to the much-improved Field BT.
-The BT, in addition to adding Bluetooth connectivity, offers a much fuller sounding high tech speaker for great audio and in addition to top tier FM performance (nothing beats it on FM) also offers improved AM performance, although weaker stations at the top of the AM band may be heard at slightly reduced volume – usually though there is enough reserve volume for normal listening.
+The Eton Field 550 has been upgraded to the much-improved Elite Field and Field BT.
+In addition to adding Bluetooth connectivity, you now get a much fuller sounding high tech speaker for great audio and in addition to top tier FM performance (nothing beats it on FM), there is also somewhat improved AM performance, although weaker stations at the top of the AM band may be heard at slightly reduced volume – usually though there is enough reserve volume for normal listening.
 This is one of the nicest sounding lunchbox-sized radios currently available and it is also a great sounding Bluetooth speaker.

 **** Sony ICF-2010 –A landmark radio for Sony during the early days of digital.
 I love the 2010 and have owned several.
 I still use mine quite often, but although it is a classic in every sense of the word, with strong performance in many areas, including better synchronous detection than many of the current crop of mid-priced radios along with excellent SW reception with its whip antenna, its raw AM performance has been eclipsed by the radios above it on this list.
 On my band scans it was unable to hear any trace of some of the very weak signals which I could pick up on the more sensitive radios…a victim of a bit of unsuppressed digital noise.
 Some, not all, of the medium strength AM signals seemed a bit noisy on it too, partly due to its extremely crisp frequency response…this same character which helps the 2010 make weak SW signals decipherable also makes noise more obvious for the program listener.
 The 2010 is still a joy to use with the simplest memory system of any multi-band radio and legendary Sony quality.
 And for SW band-scanning using just its whip antenna it is still a joy to use.
 FM performance is ordinary…fairly sensitive but not very selective by modern standards.
 Better SW than any currently made portable.